Techoplite/Axess/README.md

 ![](question.gif)

 4. Add at least two answers, one of wich must be the correct one.
-The correct answer can be easily selected by ticking the `is correct answer` checkbox underneath the answer input field.
-Once all the answers have been created, click on the `create new question` button.
+The correct answer can be easily selected by ticking the `this is correct answer` checkbox underneath the answer input field.
+Once all the answers have been created, click on the red `create new question` button.

 ![](answer.gif)

-5. You can add other questions and answers.
-Once you are done, click on the `finish assessment button` and the assessment will be added to the database.
-Also, the user will be displayed an assessment summary and a greee `create new assessment` button wich redirect the user to the assessment title form.
+5. You can add additional questions and answers.
+Once you are done, click on the red `finish assessment button` and the assessment will be added to the database.
+Eventually, the user will be displayed an assessment summary and a green `create new assessment` button wich redirects the user to the assessment title form.

 N.B.
 Next to the assessment title in the summary, the assessment ID is displaied.
-This is can be given by the teacher to any student required to carry out the assessment.
-In fact, once a student has requstered an student account, he/she will be allowed to find an assessment by typing the ID in the search box (this functionality is provided on the "student side" of the website).
+This can be given by the teacher to any student required to carry out the assessment.
+In fact, once a student has registered on the website with a student account, he/she will be allowed to find an assessment by typing the ID in the search box (this functionality is provided on the "student side" of the website).

 ![](finish-assessment.gif)